metis-data/sequelize-migrations-validator/README.md

 ## Sequelize Migrations Validator Action For GitHub Actions

-An action for auto recognize new sequelize migrations files submitted in a pull request.
+An action for auto recognize new sequelize migrations files submitted in a pull request (.js|.ts).
 Those files will be sent to be analyzed and derive insights on Metis-data platform.

 ## Usage